Tuesday, June 2, 2026

 • 8/96 - 5/99: Assistant Professor, Department of Pure and Applied Mathematics, Washington State University

-• 8/92 - 8/96: Graduate Teaching Assistant, Department of Mathematics, Pennsylvania State University
+• 8/92 - 8/96: Graduate Assistant, Department of Mathematics, Pennsylvania State University

 EDUCATION